viniciusgpg/Informativeness-SOM-Analysis_Paper/README.md

 [Análise da informatividade de microgrupos em Mapas Auto-Organizáveis para identificação de variáveis importantes no diagnóstico de COVID-19](https://drive.google.com/file/d/1uHsWgnuHEGeorrjCAx5CQgpxeq-DOKsK/view?usp=sharing)
 ## Datasets

-The datasets folder in this repository contains the dataset used in this paper.
+The dataset folder in this repository contains the dataset used in this paper.
 COVID-19 diagnostic tests data obtained from Instituto Fleury were used as the dataset.
 ## Credits